fluidd-core/FluiddPI/README.md

 This repository contains the necessary code to generate the distribution from an existing Raspberry Pi OS lite distro image.

+## ⚠️ WARNING ⚠️

-> **WARNING:** FluiddPI is not under active maintenance and we've had reports of users finding issues while using it.
+FluiddPI is not under active maintenance and we’ve had reports from users finding issues while using it.

 As such, our recommendation is that you **do not use FluiddPI**, and instead use [KIAUH](https://github.com/th33xitus/kiauh) to install Fluidd.

 ## Where to download?